ssfriedman1/ssfriedman1/README.md

 - 🌱 I’m currently learning about all things data science and informatics as they pertain to the health sciences.
 - 📫 How to reach me: spencer.friedman19@gmail.com or www.linkedin.com/in/spencer-friedman
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love running and creating tasty Plant Based meals.
+- ⚡ Fun fact: I love running and creating Plant Based meals.

 ---
 <!--